groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/pptx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Affix an Image Signature to a Document"
+    - title: "Locating Image Signatures"
       content: |
-        This example illustrates the procedure for applying an image signature to a specific page within a document.
+        This example illustrates the process of detecting an image signature within a specified document.
-        {{< landing/code title="Java">}}
+        {{< landing/code title="C#">}}
         ```csharp {style=abap}

-        // Provide the source document as an argument
+        // Provide the source document as an argument to the constructor
         using (Signature signature = new Signature("input.pptx"))
         {
-            // Specify the path to the image in the signature configuration
-            ImageSignOptions options = new ImageSignOptions("image.jpg")
+            // Search for any signatures of the text type
+            List<ImageSignature> signatures = signature.Search<ImageSignature>(SignatureType.Image);
+            Console.WriteLine($"\nSource document contains following image signature(s).");

+            // Present the results with detailed properties of the identified signatures
+            foreach (ImageSignature imageSignature in signatures)
             {
-                // Define the dimensions and target pages for the signature
-                Left = 50,
-                Top = 50,
-                AllPages = true
-            };

-            // Execute the application of the signature to the document
-            SignResult result = signature.Sign("output.pptx", options);
+                Console.WriteLine($"Found Image signature at page {imageSignature.PageNumber}
+                and size {imageSignature.Size}.");
+            }
         }
         ```
         {{< /landing/code >}}